Global Paediatric Consumer Health Market Research Report 2026

 2020 IMPACT

-Growth for paediatric consumer health rises, as parents invest in vitamins and dietary supplements during the outbreak of COVID-19
+Undynamic performance by paediatric consumer health as local parents remain reluctant to self-medicate younger children

-Growth for OTC paediatric products declines, as a lack of socialising leads to fewer illnesses among children
+Surge in demand for paediatric vitamins and dietary supplements during initial stages of pandemic unlikely to be sustained

-Korea Ginseng Corp retains its lead, as sales of ginseng increase, boosted by its link to supporting the immune system
+Vian set to regain lost value share due to brand loyalty for Depon and dynamic performance of its paediatric vitamins

 RECOVERY AND OPPORTUNITIES